 (e) History of performance with meeting goals of any diversity and inclusion programs required by a public authority or by applicable law, and compliance with applicable affirmative action programs.
 For public improvement projects subject to section 9.47 of the Revised Code, a valid certificate of compliance shall be submitted; and

 (f) Other qualifications that are consistent with the scope and needs of the project including, but not limited to, knowledge of the local area and working relationships with local subcontractors and suppliers.

 (2) Evaluation committee: A public authority shall convene an evaluation committee.
-The composition of the committee is at the discretion of the public authority.
+The composition of the committee is at the discretion of the public authority; however, the composition of the committee shall not consist of enough members of a public body to constitute a quorum.
+As used in this rule, the term "public body" has the meaning defined in section 121.22 of the Revised Code.
 A public authority may permit the project's professional design firm or other independent advisors to support the evaluation committee or advise it on technical and pricing issues, but shall not permit participation as a voting member of the committee.

 (3) Release of request for qualifications: Once qualifications criteria are established and the evaluation committee has been selected, a public authority shall prepare and release the request for qualifications and any clarifications that may be made to it.
 A public authority may electronically announce all available construction manager at risk contract opportunities in accordance with rule 153:1-5-01 of the Administrative Code.
 A public authority shall answer any questions from interested firms in writing and make all questions and answers available to all interested firms.